 Sales tax apply to the sale of most products and some services in most states.
 The rates and rules notably differ from state to state, though.
 For example, California has the highest state-level sales tax rate at 7.5 percent.
 The lowest sales tax is in Colorado, which has a rate of 2.9 percent.

 In order to know what taxes apply to your business, please use this helpful State Sales Tax Map (click your state on the map).

-Enable automatic sales tax in Ecwid
+Enabling automatic sales tax in Ecwid

 Once the automatic tax rates are enabled, your store will charge a precise tax rate depending on where you and your customer are located.

 If you don't want to charge taxes on some of your customers, e.g. non-profit organizations or wholesalers, it also can be done easily.
 Just mark them as tax exempt on the "Customers" page in your Control Panel.
 Refer to this article for more details: Tax exempt customers in Ecwid.

 Generally, you only have to collect and report sales taxes in the state where your business resides.
 But more precise rule here is the following one: if your company has a physical presence in a state, such as a store, office or warehouse, you must collect applicable state and local sales tax from your customers in that state.
 In legal terms, this physical presence is known as "nexus".

 Each state defines nexus differently, but all agree that if you have a store or office of some sort, a sales tax nexus exists — and you need to charge and report tax there.
 If you are uncertain whether or not your business qualifies as a physical presence, you should contact your state's revenue agency.
 Read this article for more details on the matter: http://blog.taxjar.com/sales-tax-nexus-definition